UniversalDevicesInc/polyglot-v2/README.md

 # Overrides the Port that Polyglot listens on for its frontend interface.
 HOST_PORT='3000'

+# Overrides the default mode of HTTPS
+USE_HTTPS=false

 # Username used to login to the ISY.
 ISY_USERNAME='admin'